ratulSharker/Keyboard-Animator/README.md

+<h2>Integration / Usage</h2>

-Follow the [WIKI](https://github.com/ratulSharker/Keyboard-Animator/wiki) for integration details
+Follow the <a href="https://github.com/ratulSharker/Keyboard-Animator/wiki">WIKI</a> for integration details

-Feel free to report any issues or contact me @ sharker.ratul.08@gmail.om
+Feel free to report any issues or contact me @ sharker.ratul.08@gmail.com